-After breakfast, we leave Samdo and start the ascent to the Larkya La pass.
+After breakfast, we leave Samdo and start the ascent to the Larkya pass.
 We descend through fields to an old mani wall and stone arch.
-After dropping to the river we cross over on a wooden bridge.
+After dropping down to the river we cross over on a wooden bridge.
 This place shows up on maps as the mythical Larka Bazaar.
 This used to be a flourishing market, but nothing remains there.

 Another mani wall marks the beginning of the ascent to the pass.
-The trail climbs through tundra and juniper.
-We can see the Larkya Glacier coming from Manaslu from here.
+We walk up through the tundra and juniper.
+We can see the Larkya Glacier coming down from Manaslu.
 We stay on the ridge to the right to find a trail that crosses over the top of two ravines.
-The trail becomes steeper and ascends up the side of a gorge to a viewpoint at the edge of a huge gorge at 4,000m.
-Near Larkya Glacier, we reach Larkya Phedi, where there is a small lodge.
+The path becomes steeper and ascends up the side of a gorge to a viewpoint at the edge of a gorge at 4,000m.
+Near Larkya Glacier, we reach Larkya Phedi, where there is a small lodge nestled on the grassy lateral moraine.
 This is very basic accommodation built for trekkers crossing the Larkya La.

-DAY 18: CROSS THE LARKYA LA (5,135M), TREK TO BIMTANG (3,590M)
+DAY 13: TREK OVER LARKYA LA PASS (5,213M) TO BIMTANG (3,590M)